prajwel/canuvit/README.md

 Please choose the VIS filters such that none of the stars in the field gives >4800 counts/second.
 Further, for good tracking of the aspect, there should be at least two stars within a 12 arcminute radius of the target with >30 counts/second (for good S/N) and <1000 counts/second (to avoid saturation) in the chosen filter.
 Please also avoid configuring multiple VIS filters.

+> **Note:** You will receive a warning if there are pairs of stars that are closer than 10 arcseconds in the VIS channel.
+In such cases, ensure the total count rate from the pairs of stars does not exceed the 4800 counts/seconds limit.

 Two additional functions are also available, which takes the same input arguments as `canuvit.observe()`.

 * `canuvit.observe_VIS()`: to find safe VIS filters.